Tigers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Tigers have posted a mark of 3-4.
+- In seven games as the underdog over the last 10 matchups, the Tigers have a record of 3-4.

-- In their previous 10 matchups with a total posted by oddsmakers, the Tigers and their foes are 7-3-0 when it comes to hitting the over.
+- When it comes to the over/under, the Tigers and their foes are 8-2-0 in their last 10 contests.

-- The Tigers' ATS record is 2-1-0 over their previous 10 games (three of those contests had runlines set by bookmakers).
+- The Tigers' ATS record is 2-2-0 over their last 10 contests (oddsmakers set spreads in four of those games).

 Explore More About This Game